Do you have dry, sensitive skin and are looking for ways to properly care for it?

 Cleansing Dry, Sensitive Skin

 I used to cleanse my face twice a day, and I always wondered why it would end up more irritated and dry.
 When I did some research, I found that most people with dry, sensitive skin focus on cleansing their face only at night.
-Once I started to incorporate that in my routine, I saw better results.
+Once I started to incorporate that

 In the morning, you can simply take a washcloth, wipe your face, and then continue with the rest of your routine.
-If you properly cleanse your skin at night, then it shouldn’t be much build up to remove the next morning.
-Here is my morning routine that works for my dry, sensitive skin:
+If you properly cleanse your skin at night, then it shouldn’t be much build

 - Wet a warm wash cloth and wash my entire face